 * OhCrap: The general mood whenever someone at the station realizes the Buick is ''doing something'' out in that shed...

 * PoliceBrutality: Commented on in-story.
-One of the cops notes that small town cops are good enough, but they get a bad rap from bigger cities: for every honest, hard-working cop, there's a power-tripping asshole waiting to beat you.
+Sergeant Tony Schoondist notes that small town cops are good enough, but they get a bad rap from bigger cities -- "for every three honest, hard-working cops in Los Angeles, there's two Hitler Youth wannabes on motorcycles."

 * PosthumousCharacter: Ned's father Curtis, whose death brought Ned to Troop D and whose obsession with the Buick provides a lot of the story.
 Other deceased officers make appearances in the flashbacks as well.